-Michael Baum specializes in employment and commercial litigation.
-He represents parties in employment related matters in both state and federal court based on: wrongful termination and discrimination in the workplace (age, race, gender, pregnancy, national origin, religion and disability); claims of unpaid overtime under the Fair Labor Standards Act; and cases involving alleged violations of the Family Medical Leave Act.
+Michael is frequently consulted by employers and executives on a wide range of matters, including employee discipline, employment investigations, and strategic employment decisions.
+He represents parties in employment-related matters in both state and federal court based on wrongful termination and discrimination in the workplace (age, race, gender, pregnancy, national origin, religion and disability); claims of unpaid overtime under the Fair Labor Standards Act; and cases involving alleged violations of the Family Medical Leave Act.

 Michael has extensive jury trial experience and has successfully arbitrated numerous employment related cases.
 Some of Michael’s noteworthy cases include: